dsmsuite/dsmsuite.github.io/index.md

 # Application Area

-Some common usage scenarios for the use of DSM visualization of the code architecture are:
+Some common usage scenarios for DSM visualization of the code architecture are:
 * Reduce defects
   * By helping to reduce complex software dependencies.
   * By improving the understanding the system and the implications of change.
-See the book ‘Making Software’ chapter 25.
-Where Do Most Software Flaws Come From?.
+See the conclusion of chapter 25 'Where Do Most Software Flaws Come From?' from the book ‘Making Software’.
+See [oreilly](https://www.oreilly.com/library/view/making-software/9780596808310/),
 * Reduce learning time for unfamiliar code bases:
   * By allowing you to get a high level overview of a code base.
 * Asses software architecture:
   * Checking if it is in line with the documented architecture.
   * Discovery of emergent architecture.
-See [Scaled Agile](https://www.scaledagileframework.com/agile-architecture/).
+See [Scaled Agile](https://www.scaledagileframework.com/agile-architecture/) on intentional versus emergent architecture.
 * Impact analysis of architecture refactoring:
   * Align implemented architecture with intended architecture.
   * Isolate parts of the software, so they can be outsourced.
   * Encapsulate third party software, so it can be easily replaced.
-  * Separating critical software from non critical software, so only critical part need to be developed using more formal processes e.g. in health domain.
+  * Separating critical software from non critical software, so only critical parts need to be developed using more formal processes e.g. in health domain.

 # Advantages
 DSM visualization is a technique for analysing, improving, and managing complex system architectures.